QuantEcon/lecture-python-intro/_sources/equalizing_difference.md

 We suppose that $R, \gamma_h, \gamma_c, T$ and also $w_0^h$  are fixed parameters.

-We start by noting that the pure equalizing difference model asserts that the college-high-school wage gap $\phi$ solves
+We start by noting that the pure equalizing difference model asserts that the college-high-school wage gap $\phi$ solves "equalizing" equation that sets the present value not going to college equal to the present value of going go college:

 $$